Scientists may have pinpointed morning sickness cause, sparking hope for potential cures

 "Vomiting up to 30 times a day.
 I couldn't eat anything," she described.
 "It got really serious for me when I was unable to keep water down anymore."

-Britain's Kate, Duchess of Cornwall and actress Amy Schumer have also shared their struggles with the condition.
+Britain's Kate, Duchess of Cambridge and actress Amy Schumer have also shared their struggles with the condition.

 for more features.